How to know when it's time to refresh your website

 I’ll admit that the addition of some quality photos of myself added immensely to my personal branding and the overall site aesthetic.
 (I go over how I got those photos and my tips for your own brand photography in detail in THIS POST).

-Megan was so lovely as to answer a few of my questions regarding her experience:
+Megan was so lovely as to answer a few of my questions regarding her website redesign:

 Q: How did you know it was time to do a redesign?